InternshipsSUMMER INTERNSHIP IN PRAGUE

 7. How much more is it to stay longer and do a longer internship?

 There will be no additional cost for extending your internship, except for your living expenses including your accommodation.
-You will have to extend your metro pass and you will need to secure housing accommodations at your cost, although we can help.
-In some cases, we can extend your room in the residence hall and you pay them directly.
-The cost of the extension in the res hall is quite reasonable and usually you can stay in your same room.
-However, most students go to Craig’s List and locate a short term rental in a flat.
-The program officially ends on July 27, 2013 so at that point, the ESAC events are over.
+You will have to extend your metro pass and you will need to secure housing accommodations at your cost.
+Most students go to Craig’s List and locate a short term rental in a flat.
+The program officially ends on July 26, 2014 so at that point, the ESAC events are over.
 But we are still here to support you if you need anything.

 8. Is there a language requirement?